What is atrial fibrillation?

 I had been diagnosed with atrial fibrillation but I did not realize it was a risk factor for stroke.
 We need to get more information out about personal risk factors and increase awareness of the signs of stroke.

 Some people with Afib may feel fine and not know they have the condition until it is found in a routine test called an electrocardiogram.
 Other people have symptoms.
-If you are experiencing any of these Afib symptoms, visit your doctor:
+The symptoms affect people in different ways.
+If you are experiencing any of these Afib symptoms, visit your doctor.